What is ELPAC?

 ELPAC examiners need to follow annual ELPAC examiner refresher training.
 This is a two-day course organised regularly in Luxembourg.
 On request, the course can takeplace on the premises of the ELPAC user organisation.

-The ELPAC examiner refresher course is also available as an online course via the EUROCONTROL Training Zone.
+The ELPAC examiner refresher course is also available as an online course via the EUROCONTROL Learning Zone.
 If using the online ELPAC examiner refresher course, it is recommended to follow a classroom ELPAC examiner refresher course at least once every three years.

 Is it possible to deliver the ELPAC examiner training locally on the premises of the ELPAC test provider?